 Inspectah Deck: The Sharp-Tongued Lyricist of Wu-Tang Clan

 Inspectah Deck, born Jason Hunter, is a foundational member of the legendary Staten Island hip-hop collective Wu-Tang Clan.
-Hailing from New York City, his razor-sharp lyricism and complex rhyme schemes were a cornerstone of the group's landmark 1993 debut Enter the Wu-Tang (36 Chambers), an album certified 3x Platinum by the RIAA.
+Hailing from New York City, his razor-sharp lyricism was a key ingredient in the group's landmark 1993 debut Enter the Wu-Tang (36 Chambers), an album certified 3x Platinum by the RIAA and widely considered one of the greatest in hip-hop history.

 Early career